luiginoto/movielens_recommender_system/README_GROUP26.md

 - Run ALS model selection from main routine
 - Write relevant csv files for post-processing on user HDFS

-Let it be known that we hereby implement the requirements set by the legendary [Brian McFee](https://steinhardt.nyu.edu/people/brian-mcfee) on the provided project description README found in our [repo](https://github.com/nyu-big-data/final-project-group-26).
+Let it be known that we hereby implement the requirements set on the provided project description README found in our [repo](https://github.com/nyu-big-data/final-project-group-26).

 > In the final project, you will apply the tools you have learned in this class to solve a realistic,
 > large-scale, applied problem.
 Specifically, you will build and evaluate a collaborative-filter based recommender system.
 Two extensions will be created for full credit.